Parker Bugg: Miami Marlins

-Staten Island FerryHawks

 On February 3, 2023, Bugg signed a minor league contract with the Minnesota Twins organization.
 He was released by the organization on March 24.

+Atlantic League

 On April 22, 2023, Bugg signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 In eight games for the team, he registered a 6.00 ERA with 16 strikeouts in nine innings of work.
 On July 22, Bugg was released by Staten Island.

-Gastonia Honey Hunters

-On August 8, 2023, Bugg signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-In 14 games for Gastonia, Bugg registered a 4.15 ERA with 17 strikeouts and 2 saves across 13 innings pitched.
+On August 8, Bugg signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+In 14 games for Gastonia, Bugg had a 4.15 ERA with 17 strikeouts and 2 saves across 13 innings pitched.

-Lexington Legends

 On April 24, 2024, Bugg signed with the Lexington Legends of the Atlantic League of Professional Baseball.
-In 6 games (2 starts) for Lexington, he compiled a 5.51 ERA with 12 strikeouts across 16 1/3 innings pitched.
+In 6 games (2 starts) for Lexington, he had a 5.51 ERA with 12 strikeouts across 16 1/3 innings pitched.
 Bugg was released by the Legends on July 26.

-York Revolution

 On May 14, 2025, Bugg signed with the York Revolution of the Atlantic League of Professional Baseball.
 In 15 appearances for York, he struggled to an 8.15 ERA with 18 strikeouts across 17 2/3 innings pitched.
 Bugg was released by the Revolution on July 18.

+Bugg announced his retirement as a player via Instagram on August 4.